 There you go, some of my favorite ideas for adapting this caramelized onion hummus recipe.
 Anyway you slice it, this is good stuff.
 I think I would serve this hummus alongside my Fig Rustic Loaf bread.
 Can you imagine dipping freshly baked bread in hummus?
 My mouth is watering just thinking about it!

-Drain the liquid from the chickpeas into a bowl.
-Then pour the chickpeas into the NutraMilk.
-Add the pine nuts and secure the lid on the NutraMilk.
-Press "Butter" and then reduce the time to 1 minute.
-Press "start".
+- Drain the liquid from the chickpeas into a bowl.
+Then pour the chickpeas into the food processor.
+Add the pine nuts and secure the lid in a food processor.
+Pulse until smooth.

-Add the two remaining tablespoons of olive oil, the lime juice, basil, nutritional yeast flakes, garlic, and the caramelized onion.
-Secure the lid on the NutraMilk, press "butter" and then reduce the time to 1 minute.
-Press "start."
+- Add the two remaining tablespoons of olive oil, the lime juice, basil, nutritional yeast flakes, garlic, and the caramelized onion and pulse.

-If the hummus is too thick, add a tablespoon or two of the liquid drained from the chickpeas and stir until you get a desirable spreadability.
-You can also process in the Nutramilk for another minute if you prefer a more smooth texture to your hummus.
+- If the hummus is too thick, add a tablespoon or two of the liquid drained from the chickpeas and stir until you get a desirable spreadability.
+Process for another minute if you prefer a more smooth texture to your hummus.